fcurtis/postprocessing/README.md

-Post processing scripts for
-use with molecule crystal Structure() objects output from the GAtor genetic algorithm.
+Post processing scripts for use with molecular crystal json files output from the GAtor genetic algorithm.